oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 The audience is ecouraged to modify and rebuild the scenes to examine and understand behavior!

-### Materials
+### Feature: Materials
 We three basic materials implemented in the sample.

 1) Lambertian(https://en.wikipedia.org/wiki/Lambertian_reflectance)
    This is a soft diffuse material that scatters light proportional to the cosine of the angle of incidence in all directions.
-Another word often used to describe a Lambertian surface is a *matte*ù surface.
+Another description often used for a Lambertian surface is: ideal matteù surface.

 2) Mirror
    We introduce a mirror as a material surface.
 In our sample we give the mirror an albedo that can be used to limit reflected energy similar to imperfect real life mirrors.
 Limiting reflectance more closely matches the behavior of real mirrors.